Doctor at center of USA Gymnastics scandal left warning signs at Michigan State

 In December, the Lansing State Journal, which obtained a copy of the Title IX report, reported that the incident stemmed from a woman who visited Nassar for hip pain and alleged that he cupped her buttocks, massaged her breast and vaginal area, and was clearly aroused.
 Michigan State’s Title IX office concluded the woman misinterpreted medical treatment.

-[USA Gymnastics CEO Steve Penny resigns in wake of sex abuse scandal]
+Related: USA Gymnastics CEO Steve Penny resigns in wake of sex abuse scandal

 As he was under investigation, Nassar pleaded his innocence in emails to his boss, William Strampel, dean of Michigan State’s college of osteopathic medicine.
 (Strampel declined a request to comment for this story.)